1. SAP Glossary

 3. time literal

-What is time literal in SAP BC-ABA - ABAP Runtime Environment?
+What is 'time literal' in SAP BC-ABA - ABAP Runtime Environment?

-SAP Term: time literal
+time literal - Overview

 • Component: BC-ABA